codesilva/codesilva.github.io/_drafts/nodejs-apocrypha-threadpool.md

 ### What's happens next?

-Within at least 100ms the function `a` will be executed and the boom!
+Within at least 100ms the function `a` will be executed and then boom!
 Our event loop is blocked!

 > Remember: The main thread executes JavaScript code and when doing so it can't do anything else